Travel.State.Gov > International Travel > Before You Go > Travelers with Special Considerations > Travel to High-Risk Areas

 In our country Travel Advisories, we advise you to not travel to high-risk countries or areas due to local conditions and/or our limited ability to provide consular services in those places.

 You should strongly consider not going to them at all.
 Traveling to high-risk areas may put you at increased risk for kidnapping, hostage-taking, theft, and serious injury.

-- You are subject to the laws and the justice system of the country you are visiting.
+You are subject to the laws and the legal system of the country you are visiting.

-- In many high-risk areas we cannot help you.
-This may be because of a lack of a functioning government, the ineffectiveness or policies of local authorities, conflict, or bad governance.
+We cannot help you in many high-risk areas.
+This may be due to a lack of a functioning government, the ineffectiveness or policies of local authorities, armed conflict, or poor governance.

-- In many countries where the United States does not maintain diplomatic or consular relations, the U.S. government has no means to provide consular services to U.S. citizens.
-In the limited number of countries where the United States has an official Protecting Power arrangement with another country, very limited assistance may be available.
-In high-risk areas, we may be extremely limited in what we can do to help you.
-Please refer to our Victims of Crime page.
+In many countries where the United States does not maintain diplomatic or consular relations, we cannot provide consular services.
+In countries where the United States has an official protecting power arrangement, limited assistance may be available.

 Please take a moment to review travel recommendations from:

 The State Department’s Bureau of Consular Affairs